aspose-total/Aspose.Total-Products/total/en/java/conversion/ott-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert OTT to SXC via Java or Online App" h2="On Premise Java API to convert OTT to SXC without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting OTT to SXC via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to SXC.
+Using [Aspose.Total for Java](https://products.aspose.com/total/java/) to convert OTT to SXC is a straightforward two-step process.
+The first step is to use the feature-rich document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/) to export OTT to HTML.
+This API provides a wide range of features to manipulate documents, such as creating, editing, converting, and printing documents.
+It also supports a variety of document formats, including OTT.

+The second step is to use [Aspose.Cells for Java](https://products.aspose.com/cells/java/) to convert HTML to SXC.
+This API provides a comprehensive set of features to work with spreadsheets, such as creating, editing, and converting spreadsheets.
+It also supports a variety of spreadsheet formats, including SXC.

+By using Aspose.Total for Java, you can easily convert OTT to SXC in just two steps.
+Aspose.Words for Java allows you to export OTT to HTML, and Aspose.Cells for Java allows you to convert HTML to SXC.
+This makes it easy to convert OTT to SXC without any hassle.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}